What's New?

 suggestions to make it clearer.

-has been renamed 'Web Update Wizard Project Manager' and can now be used as
+has been renamed 'Software Update Wizard Project Manager' and can now be used as

 a proper 'front end- tool for preparing update scripts / uploading them to